 Finding the Suitable Injection Packer

 Mechanical packers and injection ports are the gateway to successful injection.
+Le Fong offers a very large selection of injection packers.
 It can be a daunting task to choose a packer without prior experience.
 Below we briefly introduce different packer types and their features.
 We offer mechanical packers varying in all key designs including Packer Material Type, Diameter, Length, and Ball & Valve Location.

 Packer Material Type